By Susan P. Joyce

 Often a variation of external recruiting, temporary staffing agencies are paid to fill temporary roles for an employer.
 You work for the temporary agency.
 Many people find this a good alternative to a "real" job.
 They work when they want to work.

 The agency finds you a temporary job, and pays you to do it.
 They get paid by the employer and mark-up your hourly rate to cover their efforts finding the opportunity, doing all the administration, and making enough profit to stay in business.

 The downside of being a "temp" can be the feeling of isolation from the permanent employees and the lack of consistency in job duties, but some people also see that as an advantage.

-contingency recruiters can be a high risk strategy.
+So, working only with external recruiters can sometimes be a high risk strategy.
 However, many people do get jobs through recruiters or the industry would not exist.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on Google+
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.